-The University's vision of a Global education is one that creates a global perspective for our students through curricular and co-curricular activities.
-Academic programs explore global perspectives in the classroom.
-Students are encouraged to travel beyond the borders of our region and our nation to explore the world and their place in it.
-Likewise, the University seeks to bring international students and scholars to our home campus, growing our diversity and participating in global dialogue.
-Selected metrics detailing some of these achievements are available at right.
+The University's vision for a Global education is one that creates a global perspective for Scranton students through curricular and co-curricular activities.
+Academic programs explore global perspectives in the classroom, and students are encouraged to travel beyond the borders of our region and nation to explore the world and their place in it.
+Likewise, the University seeks to bring international students, scholars, and voices to our campus, growing diversity and participation in global dialogue.
+Selected metrics detailing some Global learning achievements are available at right.

 A new faculty-led study abroad and language immersion program with the Maryknoll Mission Center in Cochabamba, Bolivia.
-Students participating in this program will complete 9 credits of Spanish language study with the Center's teachers, and a Theology/Religious Studies Course in World Religions.
+Ten students participated in the inaugural cohort of the program in summer 2017.
+Students complete nine credits of Spanish language study with the center's teachers, and a Theology/Religious Studies Course in World Religions.

-In 2015-2016, the University hosted seven Faculty Fulbright scholars, including five Fulbright teaching assistants in the Department of World Languages and Cultures.
+In 2016-17, the University hosted four Faculty Fulbright scholars, including Fulbright teaching assistants in the Department of World Languages and Cultures.
+Five University students were awarded Fulbright scholarships, and the University also hosted three incoming student Fulbright awardees.

 Student participation in short- and long-term study abroad programs